 “I’ve birded on six continents, and in my birding experience, birding in the Indiana Dunes is definitely the crème de la crème.”

 These hot spots are the tops

-While you can watch birds at dozens of natural areas within the Indiana Dunes region a few of these sites offer truly outstanding viewing.
-In this guide we’ve detailed the birding opportunities at the region’s top twelve birding hotspots.
-In fact, nine of the twelve sites are Audubon- designated Important Bird Areas (identified as providing essential habitat for one or more species of birds), and four of these are considered globally significant.
+While you can watch birds at dozens of natural areas within the Indiana Dunes region, a few of these sites offer truly outstanding viewing.
+In this guide, we’ve detailed the birding opportunities at the region’s top three birding hotspots.